crokobit/hugo_blog/content/PL_note.md

 cn is constructor, it is a function turn the data to dt1 type. e.g. c1 : t1 -> dt1

+# constructor
+datatype dt1 = c1 of t1
+             | cn of tn

+syntax:

+e1 = c1 ev

+type checking:

+e1 has type dt1

+value:

+e1 has value "c1 ev"

+# pattern matching case with data type binding (customized one of type)

+syntax:

+case e0 of
+    p1 => e1
+  | pn => en

+type checking:

+  pn is pattern n, using constructor and variable to define pn can set val type binding in en e1 .. en should have same type

+evaluation
+  pn can set val binding in en
+  input match pn pattern
+  en => vn

 # Elixir